 In 2013, the Center made 52 project grants and awarded 12 Pew Fellowships to 13 exceptional artists in the Philadelphia region (including one collaborative team), for a total of over $6.5 million.
 Since 1989, the Center has awarded over $89 million to fund a total of 1,572 project grants and 287 Pew Fellows.

-Some recent exceptional funded projects include Dancing around the Bride at the Philadelphia Museum of Art, William Forsythe’s Artifact Suite at Pennsylvania Ballet, and Crossroads Music’s 24-hour, round-the-clock Raga Samay Festival.
-Noteworthy projects on the horizon include a major exhibition and new commission of work from Nigerian-born, U.K. artist Yinka Shonibare at the Barnes Foundation; Temple Contemporary’s exploration of neighborhood preservation and redevelopment, Funeral for a Home; and the Philadelphia debut of electrifying Sevillan flamenco artist Israel Galván at Pasión y Arte’s 2014 Flamenco Festival.
-These are only three among many other outstanding presentations that will inspire, educate, and entertain area audiences.
+Some recent exceptional funded projects include a major exhibition and new commission of work from Nigerian-born, U.K. artist Yinka Shonibare at the Barnes Foundation, the Philadelphia debut of electrifying Sevillan flamenco artist Israel Galván at Pasión y Arte’s 2014 Flamenco Festival, and the Wilma Theater’s world premier of Paula Vogel’s latest play Don Juan Comes Home from Iraq.
+Projects on the horizon include; psychylustro, acclaimed artist Katharina Grosse’s new commission for the Philadelphia Mural Arts Program and Temple Contemporary’s exploration of neighborhood preservation and redevelopment, Funeral for a Home.
+These are only two among many other outstanding projects that will inspire, educate, and engage area audiences.

 For more facts and figures and other information about the Center’s grantmaking, please visit our Center in Review page.